philc/book-notes/writing about your life - william zinsser.md

 * Writing about school (chap 2)
   * "Specific detail is the foundation of nonfiction writing, and nowhere is it more important than in a memoir.
 You must enable us to picture the place where you grew up and the people who crossed your life.
-But mere recollection isn't good enough (our house was on Spruce Street').
+But mere recollection isn't good enough ('our house was on Spruce Street').
     The facts must make a point."
     * And the act of writing will produce facts you had long forgotten about.
-    * "in a lifetime of travels no city has called me back as often as Rome."
+    * "In a lifetime of travels no city has called me back as often as Rome."
   * "Notice that my piece is not finally about a school; it's about people.
-In much of your memoir writing you will want to recall an institution that as important to you: a school, a church, a business, a volunteer organization.
+In much of your memoir writing you will want to recall an institution that was important to you: a school, a church, a business, a volunteer organization.
 But institutions and places have no life of their own.
 You must bring them to life with men and women and children."
     * With rare exception, like when writing about some natural wonder.